hyundai-robotics/doc-hrscript/book.md

 [__SOURCE](5-moving-robot/README.md)
-# 5. Moving a Robotwith Robot Language
+# 5. Moving a Robot with Robot Language

 After understanding the pose that expresses the target position of the robot, let us learn about the commands to move the robot.